The Shot: Race for the Vaccine Town Hall with Dr. Jen Ashton

-The nation is anxiously awaiting the authorization of COVID-19 vaccines that are heralded as a vital tool in saving lives and helping return life to normal in the United States.
+The FDA has granted emergency use authorization to the first COVID-19 vaccine heralded as a vital tool in saving lives and helping return life to normal in the United States.

 But even with the anticipated arrival of the vaccines, the road ahead is still long and complicated, and the questions are many.
 Many of those concerns surround the vaccines themselves.
 The ABC Owned Television Stations group is addressing these questions during a special digital Town Hall, "The Shot: Race for the Vaccine," hosted by Dr. Jen Ashton, ABC's chief medical correspondent.